 Here are 6 ways you can create a photography style.

 The best place for an artist to start developing anything honest is by looking at themselves.
 This may sound like a voyage of self-discovery, but this is photography at its core, a journey to find what you love.
 Chances are you have the foundations of it already.
 But where?

 Time to break out all those photographs you’ve been taking (aimlessly you may think) over the months and years.
 These pictures will help you see small parts of your photography style.

 Pick out a selection of your favourite photos, around 30 or so and lay them out flat or put them all on screen.

-It’s also a good thing to add to that list the motivating factors that caused you to take up photography in the first place to help develop your style.
+It’s also a good thing to add to that list the motivating factors that caused you to take up photography in the first place.

 For some, it’s making family memories, others it’s documenting their surroundings, or it could just be to memorialise their life and travels.
 Whatever makes you happy and keeps you wanting to take photos, write it down too.